dsebastien/dockerNotes/kubernetes.md

     * blue-green deployments
     * canary releases

+# Tools

+## kubectl

+To control the cluster we can use kubectl: [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

+## Helm

+Helm \([https://github.com/kubernetes/helm/releases](https://github.com/kubernetes/helm/releases)\) is a "package manager" for Kubernetes, allowing to easily deploy "Charts" \(pre-made Deployments\)

+Installation:

+* download the release and add to the path
+* run helm init

+Use other helm commands to list packages, update the metadata and install/remove charts.

+Available charts \(stable & unstable\): [https://github.com/kubernetes/charts](https://github.com/kubernetes/charts)

+# Minikube

+## About

+Best way of spinning up a local k8s environment.

+* kubectl interacts with the Minikube VM
+* Minikube VM
+  * Localkube \(binary\) containing
+    * Master
+    * Node
+  * Container runtime
+    * Docker or Rocket \(rkt\)

 ## Windows test cluster setup

 On Windows we can easily install a single-node Kubernetes cluster using Minikube: [https://github.com/kubernetes/minikube](https://github.com/kubernetes/minikube)

-In addition to control the cluster we can use kubectl: [https://kubernetes.io/docs/tasks/tools/install-kubectl/](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 Steps:

 * download minikube and add to the path
-* download kubectl and add to the path
 * enable VT extensions in the BIOS \(CPU config\)
 * install Hyper-V on W10+
 * create a vSwitch for Minikube